gaucho1978/BACCAble/docs/architecture/USB_DIAGNOSTICS.md

    described in the original manual, C1 is the right-hand port, C2 the middle and BH the left in the manual's orientation.
 Prefer PCB labels; viewing the board from the opposite side reverses left and right.
-2. Select `Settings` → `Feature setup` → `USB ELM327`, then Save.
-This disables
+2. Select `Settings` → `Feature setup` → `USB mode: ELM327`, then Save.
+This replaces CAN capture.
-   `USB CAN capture`.
 USB reconnects as a serial device; select its new port in the host application.
 Connect/open it promptly: an unconfigured USB session expires after ten seconds.
 3. Use a terminal or diagnostic application supporting an ELM-style CAN adapter.